+1A: English Composition (one course - 3 semester or 4-5 quarter units)

+1B: Critical Thinking - English Composition (one course - 3 semester or 4-5 quarter units)

+1C: Oral Communication (CSU requirement only) (one course - 3 semester or 4-5 quarter units) AREA 2A - MATHEMATICAL CONCEPTS & QUANTITATIVE REASONING (one course - 3 semester or 4-5 quarter units)

+AREA 3 - ARTS AND HUMANITIES (At least 2 courses.
+One from the Arts and one from the Humanities (6 semester or 8 quarter units)

+3A: ARTS

+3B: HUMANITIES

+AREA 4 - SOCIAL and BEHAVIORAL SCIENCES (At least 2 courses from at least two academic disciplines.
+6 semester or 8 quarter units)

+FINAL VERSION 2.0 May 2019.
+(For approval history, see last page)

-- 1A: English Composition (one course 3 semester or 4-5 quarter units) - 1B: Critical Thinking English Composition (one course 3 semester or 4-5 quarter units) - 1C: Oral Communication (CSU requirement only) (one course 3 semester or 4-5 quarter units) - AREA 2A MATHEMATICAL CONCEPTS & QUANTITATIVE REASONING (one course 3 semester or 4-5 quarter units) - AREA 3 ARTS AND HUMANITIES (At least 2 courses.
-One from the Arts and one from the Humanities 6 semester or 8 quarter units) - 3A: ARTS - 3B: HUMANITIES - AREA 4 SOCIAL and BEHAVIORAL SCIENCES (At least 2 courses from at least two academic disciplines.
-6 semester or 8 quarter units) - AREA 5 PHYSICAL and BIOLOGICAL SCIENCES (2 courses, with one from the Physical Science and one from the Biological Science, at least one of the two courses must include a laboratory.
-7-9 semester units or 9-12 quarter units) - 5A: PHYSICAL SCIENCE - 5B: BIOLOGICAL SCIENCE - 5C: Lab
+AREA 5 - PHYSICAL and BIOLOGICAL SCIENCES (2 courses, with one from the Physical Science and one from the Biological Science, at least one of the two courses must include a laboratory.
+7-9 semester units or 9-12 quarter units)

+5A: PHYSICAL SCIENCE 5B: BIOLOGICAL SCIENCE 5C: Lab